The Three Laws of Eclipse

 In addition to great open source code, one of the best features of the Eclipse Projects is their IP cleanliness.
 This cleanliness comes from:

 - Clean Code.
-Making sure that all incoming code is legally contributed.
+Making sure that all incoming code is

 - Code written by committers is safe.